EmilRamsvik/Digital-Garden/docs/Food/Food.md

 - [](Personal/Books/)

 # Thoughts
-- Don't be afraid to go outside the recipes, especially when cooking, you will never be good if you never fail.
+- Don't be afraid to go outside the recipes, especially when cooking; you will never be good if you never fail.
 - Focus on the fundamentals; one of my greatest advantages is that I quickly prepare ingredients and knife work.
 The disadvantage is that in order to be the greatest asset,
 - Being good at knife work makes you seem like a pro.
 Very funny.
 - I have been to a couple of food cooking classes in my life, and usually, people ask me if I am a professional.
 This is, of course, because I look the part when prepping food.